wlchung1/pos-connector/README.md

 # To-Do
 1. Only jobs_api.rb currently has test covered.
 Add RSpec tests for the other classes/modules.
 2. Database is not really suitable for implementing background jobs.
 Use messaging system such as RabbitMQ or Resque instead.
+3. Use multiple table inheritance (MTI) instead of single table inheritance for job.
+MTI allows us to define different fields for different jobs.